KaptajnBajer/CSS_Project_Assignment_B/content/data-description.md

 ## Sampling

 Unfortunately, there appears to be a thing such as too much data.
+Processing milions of reviews actually makes my computer run out of local memory.
+The solution is to consider only a portion (or _sample_) of the data.
+Different approaches are possible - _do we want to know what wine tastes like?_ or

 ![](/images/cheesecake.jpg)
 <img src="/images/cheesecake.jpg" width="200" />